xuyou1999/ML_Final_Project_Code/README.md

 load_data.py: fetch data from database, and save to csv files

-The number of lines in "..._pred_avg.csv" and "..._empty.csv" should add up to 3506 (number of movies/sample size).
+The number of lines in "..._pred_avg.csv" and "..._empty.csv" should add up to the number of movies/sample size.

-for each csv data file, we manually add title to them